 - An active email address so that the decision on whether the waiver has been granted can be communicated.

-Although the ETIAS was designed to be as simple as possible, it is critical that travelers double-check their applications as any incorrect data, even if entered accidentally, increases the possibility of having their application rejected.
+Although the process of getting ETIAS will be fairly simple, it is critical that travellers double-check their applications as any incorrect data, even if entered accidentally, increases the possibility of having their application rejected.

 In addition to providing passport data and paying the fee, South Korean passport holders will need to give additional points of data while filling out the ETIAS application.